amr-ayoub/CarND-Advanced-Lane-Lines/writeup_report.md

 ## Pipeline (single image analysis)

-The analysis of the algorithm and the main code to detect lane lines are in the notebook [main.ipynb](main.ipynb).
+#### The analysis of the algorithm and the main code to detect lane lines are in the notebook [main.ipynb](main.ipynb).

-### The implemented the lane finding algorithm in the following steps:
+### The implemented lane finding algorithm is in the following steps:

 ### 1- Display example image from test_images folder and undistor it
 In this step, a new image is read by the program and the image is undistorted using precomputed camera distortion matrices.